Dunwoody-CWEB-Final-Project-Repository/final-project-repository-JP184/README.md

 ## Current Technologies

-Listed below are the current frameworks/libraries and softwares used.
+# Listed below are the current frameworks/libraries and softwares used.

 * Node.js - Runtime Service, Modulation with NPM.
 * Express.js - Routing system with node.js and provides serverside logic.
+* HTML/CSS - Front end works.
+* Javascript - Fill in key gaps for web app.

+## Considered Technologies

+# Listed below are frameworks/libraries that have been considered.

 * React? - Maybe.
 Will be used for component based structuring.
+But may have to restructure entire document.
 * PHP? - Fallback language and systems.
 * MySQL - Maybe.
 * NoSQL Languages - ?
 Maybe
-* HTML/CSS - Front end works.
-* Javascript - Fill in key gaps for web app.